walterfreeman/phy211/syllabus.md

 - Focused assistance program director: Brendan Parlee, <bhparlee@syr.edu>

 Class meeting: Tuesdays and Thursdays, 9:30-10:50 or 11:00-12:30, Tuesdays and Thursdays
--   Help sessions (office hours): Friday 9:00-11:00; others TBA
+-   Help sessions (office hours): Friday 9:00-11:00; Tuesdays
 -   Course website: <https://walterfreeman.github.io/phy211/>, in addition to Blackboard
 -   Course Discord server: See the QR codes in the hallway or Blackboard for a link.
     * (We are not posting the invite on a public website because of past trollery.)